vieuxio/vieux/README.md

 Check out example implementations with various frameworks in [our other repositories](https://github.com/vieuxjs).

+For further information and a deeper insight, please refer to [our Wiki](https://github.com/vieuxjs/vieux/wiki).

 ## Introduction
 The JavaScript community is teeming with new approaches to common architectural problems every other day.
 The amount of information that surfaces in a week is probably more than it did in a year, just 15 years ago.
 It seems that every other developer is introducing a new approach, and one has to spend hours after hours if they want to learn these in detail.